MADANA-IO/madana-apiclient-python/docs/EnclaveServiceApi.md

 # Enter a context with an instance of the API client
 with madana_apiclient.ApiClient() as api_client:
     # Create an instance of the API class
-    api_instance = madana_apiclient.EnclaveServiceApi(api_client)
+    api_instance = enclave_service_api.EnclaveServiceApi(api_client)
-    authorization = 'authorization_example' # str | Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c (optional)
+    authorization = "Authorization_example" # str | Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c (optional)
-created = 'true' # str | - if Queryparam \"created=true\" only the UUIDs of own Requests are shown (optional) (default to 'true') limit = '30' # str | Used for offset pagination.
+    created = "true" # str | - if Queryparam \"created=true\" only the UUIDs of own Requests are shown (optional) if omitted the server will use the default value of "true" limit = "30" # str | Used for offset pagination.
 Limit/Offset Paging would look like GET /request?limit=20&offset=100.
-This query would return the 20 rows starting with the 100th row (optional) (default to '30') offset = '0' # str | Used for offset pagination.
+This query would return the 20 rows starting with the 100th row (optional) if omitted the server will use the default value of "30" offset = "0" # str | Used for offset pagination.
 Limit/Offset Paging would look like GET /request?limit=20&offset=100.
-This query would return the 20 rows starting with the 100th row (optional) (default to '0') status = 'status_example' # str |  (optional)
+This query would return the 20 rows starting with the 100th row (optional) if omitted the server will use the default value of "0" status = "status_example" # str |  (optional)

+    # example passing only required values which don't have defaults set
+    # and optional values
     try:
         # Returns UUIDs of existing analyses.
         api_response = api_instance.get_enclaves(authorization=authorization, created=created, limit=limit, offset=offset, status=status)
         pprint(api_response)
-    except ApiException as e:
+    except madana_apiclient.ApiException as e:
         print("Exception when calling EnclaveServiceApi->get_enclaves: %s\n" % e)
 ```